natgra/natgra/README.md

 ## My name is **Natalie**

-* 👩🏻‍💻 I'm working as Software Engineer in the Automotive Industry.
+* 👩🏻‍💻 Infrastructure Software Engineer & Scrum Master in the Automotive Industry
 * ⏮️ Previously worked as Electronics Technician.
 * 🌈 My pronouns are [she/her](https://pronoun.is/she).
 * 👷‍♀️ I write Infrastructure as Code with Terraform.
 * ☕ My backend services are mainly written in Java and Python.
-* 🌱 Curious about Go, Kubernetes, and DevOps topics.
+* 🌱 Curious about Machine Learning & AI

 ## Talk to me